• A cluster of several white flowers with five petals, on the end of a spiky twig.

 Background

-Callery pear is a common ornamental and landscape species.
-It is native to Asia, occurring in southern China, Japan, Korea, and Taiwan.
-It was originally introduced in Maryland in the early 1900s to act as a source of rootstock for domestic pear trees, to help issues with fire blight.
+Callery pear is a common ornamental and landscape species native to Asia, occurring in southern China, Japan, Korea, and Taiwan.
+It was originally introduced in Maryland in the early 1900s as a source of rootstock for domestic pear trees to help address issues with fire blight.

 Description

-- Alternate branching arrangement with simple leaves.
-Leaves are 2-3 inches in length, rounded to teardrop-shaped and margins are distinctly wavy with fine teeth.
+• Alternate branching arrangement with simple leaves.
+Leaves are 2-3 inches in length, rounded to teardrop-shaped, and have distinctly wavy margins with fine teeth.
 Branches and stems can have very thorny spur shoots.
 Foliage is often brilliantly colored in autumn, though foliage turns color late so trees are sometimes hit with frost before displaying fall foliage.

-- Trees in bloom are conspicuous, as they bloom early, before leaf-out.
+• Trees in bloom stand out, as they bloom early, before leaf-out.
 The dense clusters of blossoms produce a strong rancid odor.
 Flowers are white with five petals.

 Habitat

 Callery pear is found in a variety of habitats.
-They are commonly found along roadsides and in old fields, hedge rows or forest edges, but have also been found in wetlands and forests.
-These trees prefer full sun but also can be found in partially shaded habitat.
-Because of their tolerance in a variety of soil types, soil acidity, pollution, and drainage levels, they can be a popular urban tree.
+It is commonly found along roadsides, in old fields, hedgerows, and forest edges, but has also been found in wetlands and forests.
+These trees prefer full sun but has also been found in partially shaded habitat.
+Because of their tolerance of a variety of soil types, soil acidity, pollution, and drainage levels, they are a popular urban tree.

 Means of spread and distribution

-Callery pear has been reported in 38 states.
-It is mainly distributed throughout the eastern, southern, and midwestern United States.
+Callery pear has been reported in 38 states and is mainly distributed throughout the eastern, southern, and midwestern United States.

 Impact

 Callery pear is a rapid-growing tree that poses a major threat to native grasslands and their wildlife.
-It can quickly fill in gaps in open spaces, which leads to native plants being crowded out as they cannot compete for resources.
-Birds are attracted to the fruits once they are soft enough to eat, and often they can be hosts for other problematic species like European starlings.
+It can quickly fill gaps in open spaces, leading to native plants being crowded out as they cannot compete for resources.
+Birds are attracted to the fruits once they soften enough to eat and can act as hosts for other problematic species like European starlings.

 Prevention and management

-- Regular maintenance programs are recommended, as these are very tenacious invaders and will reinvade areas it has been removed if a seed source remains nearby.
+• Regular maintenance programs are recommended, as these are very tenacious invaders and will reinvade areas it has been removed from if a seed source remains nearby.

-- Small callery pear trees may be pulled by hand, being careful to get all the roots.
+• Small callery pear trees may be pulled by hand, taking care to remove all roots.
 Even small portions of root fragments often resprout.

-- Cutting and mowing are effective at knocking back growth and providing access to overgrown sites, and for these methods to be effective, herbicide applications must be followed as either a cut-stump treatment or a foliar treatment to resprouting plants.
+• Cutting and mowing are effective at reducing growth and providing access to overgrown sites.
+For these methods to be effective, herbicide applications must be followed as either a cut-stump treatment or a foliar treatment to resprouting plants.